Home » General Info » Judicial Information » Temporary Judges

 - Bench Conduct and Demeanor:

-- Other Training Resources:
+- Substantive Training Resources:

-The AOC Temporary Judge Resources website provides mandatory and subject-area (Civil, DV, Ethics, Family, Juvenile, Small Claims, Traffic) substantive online courses, publications, and participatory materials developed by the Education Division/California Center for Judicial Education and Research (CJER), for use by judges, commissioners, and referees.
+The Judicial Council Temporary Judge Resources website provides mandatory and subject-area (Civil, DV, Ethics, Family, Juvenile, Small Claims, Traffic) substantive online courses, publications, and participatory materials developed by the Education Division/California Center for Judicial Education and Research (CJER), for use by judges, commissioners, and referees.
 Online courses may qualify for MCLE credit.

 - Training verification: